-Richard Kirschman, the Fund’s sponsor and President, has lived the past 40 years in West Marin, California.
-Among his many interests is the effect money has on individuals and on society in general.
-Introducing a $3.00 coin as local currency to foster community spirit and to raise funds for food banks, for local senior services and local education—and to help support the community’s many non-profit organizations—is one manifestation of that long-held interest.
+Richard Kirschman, Founder, lived for more than 40 years in West Marin, California.
+Among his many interests were the effect money has on individuals and on society in general.
+Introducing a $3.00 coin as local currency to foster community spirit and to raise funds for food banks, for local senior services and local education—and to help support the community’s many non-profit organizations—was one manifestation of that long-held interest.

 Doris Ober is also a West Marin resident, author, and managing editor for the literary and art journal, West Marin Review.
 She is Coastal Marin Fund’s assistant and Treasurer.